OsamaFahim/TechMart/README.md

 A full-stack inventory, sales, and analytics dashboard built with Django (backend) and React (frontend).

-**Note: All Documents are Present inside Documents Folder for this branch**
+**Note: All documents for this branch are located in the Documents folder.
+Since they are tracked using Git LFS, please use “View Raw” or “Download” to access them properly.**

 ---